GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Experimental Evaluations

 \subsection{Results}

+Here we first discuss the object recognition results and then the evaluations performed on the VLM safety benchmarks.

-\subsecvb We evaluate our \method extensively on $16$ diverse datasets.
+\textbf{Object Recognition:} We evaluate our \method extensively on $16$ diverse datasets.
 In Table~\ref{tab:main-results-clip} we list the results by employing the CLIP ViT-B/32 from OpenAI.
 We observe that our \method achieves better accuracy on all the datasets evaluated.
 For example, as compared to CLIP, when using the simple prompt template, our vanilla \method provides an average gain of $2.5\%$, with up to 11.0\% gains on EuroSAT.
 Similarly, the gains increase even further with our proposed guidance scheme.
 We observe gains of up to $15\%$ ($3.8\%$ on average).
-On the large-scale ImageNet dataset, we observe gains of $2.5\%$, which shows that our guidance can help to find prompts that are generalizable across diverse categories of ImageNet.
-On the other out-of-distribution (OOD) ImageNet variants, our \method is also able to show consistent improvements.
-We also compare with the CLIP classifier constructed by ensembling the hand-crafted templates provided by OpenAI\footnoteref{footnote:clip-prompts} and find that the prompts discovered through our \method can even improve upon these results.
+On the other out-of-distribution ImageNet variants, our \method is also able to show consistent improvements.
+Our \method also fares better when compared with the CLIP classifier constructed by ensembling the hand-crafted templates\footnoteref{footnote:clip-prompts}.
 For example, on the large-scale ImageNet dataset, the CLIP classifier built by ensembling the top-3 performing prompts on the train set can provide a gain of $1.2\%$, while on average the performance improvements is $1.5\%$, with up to $5.0\%$ gains on the EuroSAT dataset.
 It is also important to point out that the prompts provided by CLIP~\citep{clip} are chosen w.r.t the accuracy on the test set~\citep{llm-opt}, whereas, our \method searches for prompts by only having access to $1$-shot training data highlighting the generalization ability of our~\method.
-Furthermore, as compared to ensembling $80$ CLIP templates, our results are obtained by only ensembling the top-3 prompts, highlighting redundancy in CLIP prompts.